rjskene/see19/README.md

 **An aggregation dataset and interface for visualizing and analyzing the epidemiology of Coronavirus Disease 2019 aka SARS-CoV-2 aka COVID19 aka C19**

-***June 1***
+********
+## WARNING
+### JUNE 1, 2020

 As of this morning, there is an issue with Brazil data and it does not appear in the updated dataset.
-You can download the May 31 upload if you wish to work with the most recent Brazil data.
+Download the May 31 dataset direclty if you wish to work with the most recent Brazil data.

 Hoping to fix by June 2 update.